 For history buffs, Old Town offers iconic attractions like the Royal Mile and Edinburgh Castle but can be pricier and bustling.
 New Town has posh vibes with elegant architecture and designer shops but might lack old-world charm.
 Foodies will adore Leith’s lively atmosphere and fantastic restaurants, though it’s farther from the city center.
 Lastly, Stockbridge is a quaint village-like area with a community vibe, but it’s not ideal for non-stop action or quick access to tourist hotspots.

-No matter which neighborhood you choose, there’s one thing you must not miss while in Edinburgh — an indulgent stay at a luxurious hotel.
+No matter which neighborhood you choose, there’s one thing you must not miss while in Edinburgh — a stay at one of their many luxurious hotels.
+I’ll dig into my favorite luxury hotel property in Edinburgh below so keep reading!

-You’ll be spoiled for choice when it comes to entertainment, as this amazing hotel offers a fabulous drag show that you simply can’t miss, and their stylish bar serves up an impressive cocktail list.
-But here’s the thing… if you really want to feel like a star during your Edinburgh in October visit, you’ve got to try their “Treat Me Like I’m Famous” VIP package.
+My mom and I were spoiled for choice when it came to entertainment, as the House of Gods offers guests access to a fabulous drag show next door that you simply can’t miss.
+The stylish bar, the Casablanca Cocktail Club, serves up an impressive and unique cocktail list.
+But here’s the thing… if you really want to feel like a star during your Edinburgh visit, you’ve got to try their “Treat Me Like I’m Famous” VIP package.

 It includes butler service and a midnight snack with a giant cookie, milk, and assorted candies.
-To keep the party going, you’ll get a £50 bar tab to the Casablanca Cocktail Club or House of Gods Bar, a bottle of champagne, and luscious chocolates.
-In the morning, you’ll savor a delicious room service “brunch in bed” with Bross Bagels, chocolate truffles, and coffee.
-It will leave you truly feeling like royalty!
+To keep the party going, you’ll get a £50 bar tab to the Casablanca Cocktail Club or House of Gods Bar (located in the hotel’s lobby), a bottle of champagne, and luscious chocolates.
+In the morning, you’ll savor a delicious “brunch in bed” with local Bross Bagels, decadent chocolate truffles, and fresh coffee.
+Simply let the front desk know your choice of bagel sandwich the night before, and it will be hand-delivered in the most adorable picnic basket via room service.
+My mom and I left feeling like royalty!

-Tip: Order the “House of the Rising Sun” and the “House of Gods No. 5” cocktails.
-The latter comes in a vintage Chanel No. 5 look-alike perfume bottle!
+Tip: My personal favorite cocktails on the menu were the “House of the Rising Sun” and the “House of Gods No. 5” (pictured below).
+The latter comes in a vintage Chanel No. 5 look-alike perfume bottle and it’s so chic!

-And the location?
+What about the location, you wonder?
 It’s just perfect for exploring the best places in Edinburgh.
-You’ll find yourself a stone’s throw away from top sights like Edinburgh Castle, the Royal Mile, St. Giles’ Cathedral, the Scottish National Gallery, and Princes Street Gardens.
-So whether you fancy a leisurely stroll or a quick bus ride, you’ll have no trouble diving into the city’s rich history and vibrant culture.
+The property is a stone’s throw away from top sights like Edinburgh Castle, the Royal Mile, St. Giles’ Cathedral, the Scottish National Gallery, and Princes Street Gardens.
+Whether you fancy a leisurely stroll or a quick bus ride, you’ll have no trouble diving into the city’s rich history and vibrant culture.

 For a more budget-friendly option without compromising on quality, the Courtyard Marriott Edinburgh West is the perfect option.
 This 4-star gem near the Heriot-Watt University of Edinburgh Campus is just the ticket for a comfortable stay in Scotland’s largest city.

-Now, let’s talk rooms.
-I stayed in the Standard Twin Room, which was cosy, clean, and perfect for recharging after a day of soaking up Scottish history and hours of sunshine.
+Now, I’ll talk rooms.
+My mom and I stayed in the Standard Twin Room with two beds.
+It was cosy, clean, and perfect for recharging after busy days exploring the city and Scottish Countryside.
 The hotel also features a lobby restaurant, The Avenue Lounge & Dining, that is open for breakfast, lunch, and dinner.
 Guests of the hotel can enjoy a complimentary English buffet-style breakfast, while lunch and dinner offer a number of unique and classic cuisines.
 Try the halloumi cheese fries, the tomato basil soup, or the chicken fettuccini alfredo.
 They will surely fill you up after a long day of exploring!

 Either of these hotels are an ideal base for your Edinburgh in October adventure, whether you’re a first-time visitor or a seasoned Scotland explorer.

 If you’re visiting Edinburgh in October, you’re in for a treat!
-The city is brimming with exciting activities and attractions that cater to all tastes.
+There are endless and exciting activities and attractions in Edinburgh that cater to all interests.
 So, dive in below and learn more about some must-visit spots in this vibrant city.

 For all of the literature lovers out there, The Writer’s Museum is an absolute must-visit.
 Nestled in the heart of the Old Town, this charming museum celebrates the legacies of three notable Scottish writers: Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.
 You’ll find fascinating exhibits inside including personal items, manuscripts, and historic memorabilia, which truly brings each writer’s story to life.